 Intellectual property law, patent law, contracts, voluntary interoperability standards, standard essential patents, SEPs, licensing, fair reasonable and non-discriminatory, FRAND, RAND, Microsoft v.
 Motorola, legal education, teaching module, standard setting organization, SSO, injunction

 Dahl, Cynthia L., "When Standards Collide with Intellectual Property: Teaching About Standard Setting Organizations, Technology, and Microsoft v.
 Motorola" (2020).
-Faculty Scholarship at Penn Carey Law.
+All Faculty Scholarship.
 2195.

 Commercial Law Commons, Contracts Commons, Curriculum and Instruction Commons, Law and Economics Commons, Legal Education Commons, Litigation Commons, Science and Technology Law Commons, Technology and Innovation Commons